andreassommer/ifdiff/docs/index.md

 state- and parameter-dependent conditionals, thus enabling fast prototyping and relieving modelers of mathematical-technical effort.

-Calculation times of the naive approach are much lower than the ones of IFDIFF.
+Calculation times of the naive approach are a little lower than the ones of IFDIFF.
-But which result do you prefer: A quick or a correct one?
-The naive approach can make no statement about accuracy.
-Much worse, it can generate arbitrarily wrong results without any notice (see the example above!).
+But it can generate arbitrarily wrong results without any notice (see the example above!).
 IFDIFF provides correct integration results, correct first-order sensitivities and information about the switching structure of your model.